310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
 Wha—Don’t remind me!
-Eeek--!!
+Eeek—!!
 I still can’t get the image out of my head!
 The window…!
 There’s a hand on the window…!?
 {% endbubble %}

 {% bubble Nazuna %}
 Calm down, Chiaki-chin… Anyways, we’re not actual rabbits, but stuffed rabbit zombies~

-After playing with its owner until it fell apart, the stuffed rabbit was thrown away...
+After playing with its owner until it fell apart, the stuffed rabbit was thrown away…

 Now it yearns to see its owner again and comes back on the night of Halloween to play with them… Something like that.
 {% endbubble %}